Statutes and regulations

 For current SNAP recipients, the disqualification must be imposed by the second month following the disqualification decision.
 If DHS fails to do so, an agency error overpayment is established.

-Only the household member who is found to have committed the IPV is removed from SNAP.
-Other household members may continue to receive SNAP if otherwise still eligible.
+Only the SNAP unit member who is found to have committed the IPV is removed from SNAP.
+Other unit members may continue to receive SNAP if otherwise still eligible.

-Prior to taking any adverse action, DHS must send the household adequate notice of adverse action, 10 days before any action is taken to terminate or reduce benefits.
+Prior to taking any adverse action, DHS must send the unit adequate notice of adverse action, 10 days before any action is taken to terminate or reduce benefits.

 To be adequate, the notice must contain: